Timendus/3d-viper-maze/README.md

 This is a very understandable limitation, but also a pretty annoying one.
 Mainly because in my game I have maps with triggers.
 You walk somewhere specific in the game and something happens.
 So my maps use pointers to point to subroutines that make the "something" happen.
-But one of things that often needs to happen is to switch to a new map when you hit the finish.
-So the trigger routines reference maps too.
-So it's a cyclic reference, in a world that can only point up to things it's already seen.
+But one of the things that often needs to happen is to switch to a new map when you hit the finish.
+At first I used these trigger routines to define which map should come next, so some trigger routines would reference maps too.
+Creating a cyclic reference, in a world that can only point up to things it's already seen.

-I solved this for now by using `pointer trigger-routine` in my map definitions to put the address of the relevant trigger subroutine in RAM.
-And the trigger routines then load a new map by using `:unpack 0 new-map` before calling a map loading routine.
-Sure, this works, but the noteworthy limitation is that the native `:unpack` only supports 12-bit addresses.
+At first I solved this by using `pointer trigger-routine` in my map definitions to put the address of the relevant trigger subroutine in RAM.
+And the trigger routines then loaded a new map by using `:unpack 0 new-map` before calling a map loading routine.
+Sure, this works, but the native `:unpack` only supports 12-bit addresses.
 We need a macro like `unpack-long` to be able to address places in memory above 3.5K.
 But that can't do forward references, because it's a macro.

-So this means that in the end my map definitions have to live in executable code space, severely limiting either the amount of code or the number of maps the game can have.
-Ah well, you can't have it all I guess.
-And the limitations make us creative, right? 😉
+So for a while I feared that my map definitions would have to live in executable code space, severely limiting either the amount of code or the number of maps the game can have.
+However, when implementing the stats screen where you can choose to go on to the next level or return to the previous one, I realised that it would be much easier to use a `pointer next-map` in the meta-data of the current map.
+This way I did not have to juggle with pointers to maps in the code that handles this screen, and it solved my 12-bit limit almost as a by-product.

+The only downside is that my maps are now in memory in reverse order, each one referencing back up to the next.
+I guess arbitrary limitations really do make us creative 😉

 ### So many bitmaps